trmittal24/Side-Channel-Attacks/README.md

 # Side Channel Attacks

 This repo contains all the codes uploaded on Arduino for power analysis and all the python codes used to process the power traces.
+You can watch the video of live demo [here].

   - # Basic_Operations.ino
     This contains the arduino code performing different operations in loop so that the varied power consumption is visible.